Hyper-casual games will lead a shakeup in the top app charts in 2018

 In order to continue hyper-casual’s success into 2018, developers will also have to be effective with their user acquisition (UA) strategies.
 Since hyper-casual games are primarily ad-based, UA campaigns can be optimized early on and users are monetized immediately.
 Additionally, players of hyper-casual games can be acquired for low rates, which means developers have a lot of opportunity to scale and climb app store charts.

-However, 2018 may be the year that hyper-casual games break into the top grossing, with newcomers challenging established games for position.
+However, 2018 may be the year that hyper-casual games that do utilize both ads and in-app purchase monetization models break into Top Grossing, with newcomers challenging established games for position.
 Giants like Candy Crush, Clash of Clans, and Game of War are feeling the pressure from relatively young games like Toon Blast, Homescapes, Golf Clash, and High School Stories.

 “I think 2018 will see a fundamental reshuffle of the 1-25 range of the Top Grossing chart, with one Perennial effectively dropping out of the Top 10 and one new entrant.” – Eric Seufert